gpufit/Gpuspline/package/README.md

 - in the call to the packaging script (create_package.bat %1 1.0.0 %3)
 - package/sdk_readme.txt

-Push to Github afterwards (you can add a Git tag).
+Push to Github afterwards (you can add a Git tag for the new version with git tag -a vX.Y.Z -m "Version X.Y.Z release" followed by git push --tags).

 ## Convert Documentation from restructured text to html/latex